kevinslin/seed-xkcd/vault/xkcd.927-standards.md

 ---
 ![Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
 Or is it micro-USB?
 Shit.](https://imgs.xkcd.com/comics/standards.png)
 > "[Standards](https://xkcd.com/927/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
+Or is it micro-USB?
+Shit.